How to Check Credit Score in UAE (Fast, Free & Official)

 Step 2: Register or Log In

-• Start the application process by logging in either with new account registration or established AECB account credentials.
+• Start the application process by logging in either with a new account registration or established AECB account credentials.

 Step 3: Verify Your Identity